 Expected Volatility.
 Due to the Company's limited operating history and lack of company-specific historical or implied volatility, the expected volatility assumption is based on historical volatilities of a peer group of similar companies whose share prices are publicly available.
-The peer group was developed based on companies in the biotechnology and medical device industries.
+The peer group was developed based on companies in the biotechnology and pharmaceutical industries.
+In evaluating similarity, we consider factors such as industry, stage of life cycle and size.

 Expected Term.
 The expected term represents the period of time that options are expected to be outstanding.
-Because the Company does not have historical exercise behavior, through December 31, 2014 it determined the expected life assumption using the simplified method, which is an average of the contractual term of the option and its vesting period.
-In 2013, some of the stock option grants were in-the-money, based on the retrospective fair value determinations, so the Company determined the expected life using a risk-adjusted method, which adjusts the average of the contractual term of the option and its vesting period for risk, thereby reducing the expected life.
+Because the Company does not have historical exercise behavior, through December 31, 2015 it determined the expected life assumption using the simplified method, which is an average of the contractual term of the option and its vesting period.